 5. For facial tension: thumb slides

 Raise your hand if you hold a lot of tension in your jaw.
 Wow, there are so many of us!
 Luckily, Inge Theron, founder of FaceGym, has a simple exercise you can do when it starts to feel like the weight of the world is resting on your cheeks.
 First, apply a facial oil to your skin.
 Then, slide your thumbs from the top of your nose, across your eyebrows, and onto your temples.
 Draw three circles onto your temples.
 Then repeat the move three to five times.

 6. For your low back: the pillow stretch

 No stretch called "the pillow stretch" could be bad, but this one's extra yummy.
-Place two pillows under your pelvis and hang your upper body off a bed or couch.
+Place two pillows under your pelvis at the end of a bed, and lie on top, hanging your upper body off the edge.
 Take 10 deep breaths (or more) in this position and feel the tension melt away from your lower back.

 7. For menstrual cramps: the Double Knee Hugg*r